Keplerian orbits through the Conley-Zehnder index

 In \cite{HS10}, authors were interested in studying the relation between the Morse index and the stability for the elliptic Lagrangian solutions of the three body problem.
 In particular, in the first half of this paper, starting from Gordon's theorem and by using an index theory of periodic solutions of Hamiltonian system and in particular the Bott-type iteration formula, the authors were able to get a stability criterion for the elliptic Keplerian orbits as well as compute the Morse index of all of their iterations.

-This paper is directed towards a twofold aim: to recover Gordon results through the use of the Conley-Zehnder index, and to recover the results on the Keplerian ellipses given by authors in \cite{HS10} in a direct way without using the splitting numbers and the Bott iteration formula.
+This paper is directed towards a twofold aim: to recover Gordon results through the use of the Conley-Zehnder index, and to recover the results on the Keplerian ellipses given by authors in \cite{HS10} in a maybe more direct way through crossing forms in the Lagrangian setting.

 It is interesting to observe that through the approach developed in this paper, it is possible to explicitly compute the index properties of closed Keplerian orbits for surfaces of constant Gaussian curvature among others.
-We conclude by observing that, as already observed, Gordon's theorem breaks down if the dimension of the configuration space is bigger than 2, due to the fact that the loop space of the Euclidean $n$-dimensional space (for $n \geq 3$) with the origin removed is path connected, contrary to what happens with our approach.
+We conclude by observing that, Gordon's theorem breaks down if the dimension of the configuration space is bigger than 2, due to the fact that the loop space of the Euclidean $n$-dimensional space (for $n \geq 3$) with the origin removed is path connected, contrary to what happens with our approach.